josequesadaGL/gorilla-practice/README.md

 ```

 # Running
-There are several options to run cypress:
+There are several options to run the automated tests:

 Cypress local dashboard
 ```